ad-str/ad-str/README.md

 - **Stay Grounded**: Appreciate everyone who has helped me in my journey and recognize I am bigger than me.

 🤓 I geek out on:
 - 🎮 GAMES!
-I will literally talk to you for hours about them.
+I will literally talk to you about them about them or, better yet, play them with you for hours!
 - Currently playing: ToTK, FF16
 - Perpetually playing: League of Legends, Rocket League, Overwatch 2, Pokemon
 - Want to play: Diablo 4, Phantom Liberty